dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-duplex-services.md

 ### gRPC streaming

-The gRPC process for handling real-time data is different.
+The gRPC process for handling real-time data is different from the WCF process.
 A call from client to server can create a persistent stream, which can be monitored for messages that arrive asynchronously.
 Despite the difference, streams can be a more intuitive way of dealing with this data and are more relevant in modern programming, which emphasizes LINQ, Reactive Streams, functional programming, and so on.

 The service definition needs two messages: one for the request and one for the stream.
 The service returns a stream of the `StockTickerUpdate` message with the `stream` keyword in its `return` declaration.
 We recommend that you add a `Timestamp` to the update to show the exact time of the price change.